 When communicating online, whether it be through email, discussion board, blogs etc., the following "netiquette" guidelines should always be practiced.
-The student must:

-- Communicate in a respectful and professional manner.
-Not send/write anything that would not be said to an individual face-to-face. - Use proper titles or names when addressing all individuals. - Remember that all communication should have correct spelling and grammar. - Avoid slang terms and texting abbreviations. - Avoid using the caps lock feature AS IT CAN BE INTERPRETED AS BEING ANGRY. - Be cautious when using humor or sarcasm, as tone is sometimes lost in translation and can be interpreted differently than intended. - Avoid very short answers/emails which may be interpreted as "abrupt". - Avoid endless lengthy emails; be concise in your communication. - Not send personal or confidential information via email. - Be sure they want everyone to receive your response before you click "reply all". - Be respectful of others' opinions even if they differ from your own. - Not make insulting or personal remarks. - Be aware that not all communications may be appropriate "online". - Use other forms of communication such as a personal phone call may be more appropriate in certain situations.
+- Is professional and respectful in all communications.
+Does not send/write anything you would not say to an individual face-to-face. - Uses proper titles or names when addressing individuals. - Remembers that all communication should have correct spelling and grammar. - Avoids slang terms and texting abbreviations. - Avoids using the caps lock feature AS IT CAN BE INTERPRETED AS BEING ANGRY. - Is cautious when using humor or sarcasm, as tone is sometimes lost in translation and can be interpreted differently than intended.

+- Avoids very short answers/emails which may be interpreted as "abrupt". - Avoids endless lengthy emails; be concise in your communication. - Does not send personal or confidential information via email. - Is sure you want everyone to receive your response before you click "reply all". - Is respectful of others' opinions even if they differ from your own. - Does not make insulting or personal remarks. - Is aware that not all communications may be appropriate "online". - Uses alternative forms of communication such as a personal phone call that may be more appropriate in certain situations.